chrislozinski/cis4900w26-eduOS/README.md

 ## Roadmap
 This project will have four main milestones during the development process:

-Jan 28, 2026
+**Jan 28, 2026**
-- M1: Structure work plan and set up device with the chosen systems for modification.
+- **M1**: Structure work plan and set up device with the chosen systems for modification.
 Experiment and document what tasks require automation in order for device startup to load as required for project specifications.

-Feb 25, 2026
+**Feb 25, 2026**
-- M2: Implementation of the GUI and basic start up tasks, including the student user inferface and interface for other permission levels
+- **M2**: Implementation of the GUI and basic start up tasks, including the student user inferface and interface for other permission levels
 Justification of design choices based on best practices in the childhood education industry

-Mar 25, 2026
+**Mar 25, 2026 **
-- M3: Integration of the open source coding application, Makecode, into the GUI as an app that runs locally on the machine.
+- **M3**: Integration of the open source coding application, Makecode, into the GUI as an app that runs locally on the machine.
 Connect the application to the adinstrator permission structure interface from the previous milestone so that admins are able to enable and limit student access to specific applications.

-Apr 8, 2026
+**Apr 8, 2026**
-- M4: Completion of M.V.P and live in person demo of the platform, demonstrating the implmented application, its functionality and describing potential future features and areas of improvement.
+- **M4**: Completion of M.V.P and live in person demo of the platform, demonstrating the implmented application, its functionality and describing potential future features and areas of improvement.
 This will include a detailed written report of the design methodology, development process, and core application features among other topics.

 ## Authors and acknowledgment